Tengku Puteri Iman Afzan

-Tengku Puteri Raja Tengku Puteri Iman Afzan binti Al-Sultan Abdullah Ri'ayatuddin Al-Mustafa Billah Shah (born 11 November 1992) is a Malaysian mental health activist and princess.
-She is the eldest daughter of Abdullah of Pahang, the 6th Sultan of Pahang and 16th Yang di-Pertuan Agong (King) of Malaysia.
+Tengku Puteri Iman Afzan binti Al-Sultan Abdullah Ri'ayatuddin Al-Mustafa Billah Shah (born 11 November 1992) is a Malaysian mental health activist and member of the Pahang royal family who is the Tengku Puteri Raja.
+She is the eldest daughter of Al-Sultan Abdullah, the 6th Sultan of Pahang and 16th Yang di-Pertuan Agong (King) of Malaysia.
 She serves as the royal patron of the J’keb Foundation and the National Coalition for Mental Wellbeing.
 Tengku Iman was appointed by the World Health Organization to serve as the International Patron of World Mental Health Day in 2020.

 Early life

 Tengku Iman was born at Pantai Hospital in Kuala Lumpur on 11 November 1992.
-She is the daughter of Abdullah of Pahang, the 6th Sultan of Pahang and 16th Yang di-Pertuan Agong, and his second wife Julia Rais, a former actress and model.
-She is of British descent and Malay descent.
-She is Sultan Abdullah's oldest daughter and the oldest child from his second marriage.
+She is the daughter of Al-Sultan Abdullah, the 6th Sultan of Pahang and 16th Yang di-Pertuan Agong, and his second wife Che Puan Julia Rais, a former actress and model.
+She is of English and Malay descent.
+She is Al-Sultan Abdullah's eldest daughter and the eldest child from his second marriage.

 She attended the University of Nottingham in England where she studied political science.